opil/documentation/docs/develop/TP/opil_tp_interfaces.md

 #### MotionAssignment.msg

-The motion assignment tells the AGV the next destionation and under which circumstances it can moves to this position.
+The motion assignment tells the AGV the next destination and under which circumstances it can moves to this position.

 | Type                         | Variable         | Description                                                                                                                                                                                                       |
 | ---------------------------- | ---------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |